MalwareWerewolf/Davide-Dolce-Hugo-website/content/posts/Install Tor on Kali Linux.md

 ## Second option

-This is the recommened method to use, visit the [Tor website](https://www.torproject.org/docs/debian.html.en) and choose a Debian version, I am using the stable one, copy the following lines and paste them in this file **"/etc/apt/sources.list"**
+This is the recommended method to use, visit the [Tor website](https://www.torproject.org/docs/debian.html.en) and choose a Debian version, I am using the stable one, copy the following lines and paste them in this file **"/etc/apt/sources.list"**

 ```
 deb https://deb.torproject.org/torproject.org stretch main